1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What do abnormal LFTs mean?

-Can fatty liver disease cause abnormal LFTs?
+Does the fatty liver disease result in abnormal LFTs?

-What is the ICD-10 code for abnormal LFTs?
+ICD-10 of abnormal LFTs?

-How often should I repeat liver function tests?
+How often are liver functioning tests?

 Will I need a liver biopsy?

-Can children have abnormal LFTs?
+Do such children have abnormal LFTs?

 Related Blogs